Sprinkler Installation Handyman in Chandler, AZ

 Site Assessment and Design

-Before any trenching starts, a proper installation begins with questions.
-What's your soil type — caliche-heavy clay or the sandier stuff you find closer to Apache Junction?
-Are you irrigating turf, shrubs, or a mixed landscape?
-Which zones get afternoon sun exposure, and which stay shaded in summer?
-How old is your water pressure, and what's your available flow rate?
+Before trenching starts, a proper installation asks the right questions.
+What's your soil, caliche-heavy clay or the sandier stuff near Apache Junction?
+Are you irrigating turf, shrubs, or a mix?
+Which zones get afternoon sun, which stay shaded in summer?
+What's your water pressure and available flow rate?

-These questions determine everything downstream.
-A zone that gets direct afternoon sun in Chandler might need twice-daily irrigation in July.
-A zone with mature trees and afternoon shade might need half that.
-If you run them on the same schedule, one burns and the other gets overwatered.
+These answers determine everything that follows.
+A zone with direct afternoon sun in Chandler might need twice-daily irrigation in July.
+A zone with mature trees gets half that.
+Run them on the same schedule and one burns while the other floods.

 Trenching and Main Line Installation

-Trenching depth matters.
-In Chandler's freeze-free climate, you're not digging 3 feet down like they do in Minnesota.
-But you also can't lay main lines 4 inches down where a hot shovel or root system will destroy them.
-We typically run 8 to 12 inches, depending on turf type and root depth.
-PVC Schedule 40 for main lines — not the cheap gray stuff that cracks under pressure after a couple seasons.
+Trenching depth matters in Chandler's freeze-free climate.
+You're not digging 3 feet deep like Minnesota.
+But you also can't lay main lines 4 inches down where a shovel or root system destroys them.
+We typically run 8 to 12 inches depending on turf type and root depth.
+PVC Schedule 40 for main lines, not the cheap gray stuff that cracks under pressure after a couple years.

-We use a trencher, not a shovel.
-A good walk-behind trencher moves faster, keeps the trench clean-sided, and leaves room for proper bed-setting and backfill.
-You're looking at 2 to 4 hours for a typical backyard setup, depending on size and soil hardness.
+A walk-behind trencher beats a shovel every time.
+It's faster, cuts clean lines, and leaves room for proper bedding and backfill.
+Most backyards take 2 to 4 hours depending on size and how hard the soil is.

 Valve Box and Backflow Prevention

-Your backflow preventer goes at the source — usually just after your meter.
-Chandler's building code and water district require them.
-Some older homes don't have them.
-That's a separate installation we often handle alongside the main sprinkler work.
-The valve boxes sit flush with grade, and we label them clearly.
-I've seen too many homeowners break their shinbone tripping on an unmarked box at dusk.
+Your backflow preventer goes at the source, just after your meter.
+Chandler building code and the water district require them.
+Some older homes lack one.
+That's a separate installation we handle alongside the main work.
+The boxes sit flush with grade and we label them clearly.
+Too many homeowners have broken a shinbone tripping on an unmarked box at dusk.

 Head Selection and Placement

 Rotary heads throw water farther and work better for larger zones.
-Fixed spray heads nail tight coverage in smaller areas.
-Shrub drip lines run separate zones entirely — they don't play well mixed with turf irrigation.
+Fixed spray heads deliver tight coverage in smaller areas.
+Shrub drip lines run on separate zones entirely.
 Spacing matters.
-With a 180-degree head, you need 12 to 15 feet between units for overlap that isn't excessive.
+With a 180-degree head, 12 to 15 feet between units prevents excessive overlap.
 Gaps show up ugly in August.

 Controller Programming

-A solid controller — we use Rainbird or Hunter — lets you run separate schedules for different zones.
+A solid controller from Rainbird or Hunter lets you run different schedules for different zones.
 Your shrub zone runs 20 minutes twice a week.
 Your turf zone runs 25 minutes three times a week in summer, scaling back in fall.
-Without that flexibility, you're watering everything the same way, and it shows.
+Without that flexibility, everything waters the same way and it shows.

 Common Sprinkler Mistakes We See in Chandler

-Homeowners often install their own systems or hire contractors who skip the basics.
-Zones that don't match water pressure requirements — you've got a 60-psi zone and a 40-psi zone on the same line, and the high-pressure one blows while the low-pressure one dribbles.
-Heads installed at the wrong height — buried in mulch so they spray at shin level instead of turf level.
-Timers on every-day schedules even in winter when Chandler's native rainfall and cooler temps mean the grass barely needs water.
+Homeowners often DIY or hire contractors who skip the basics.
+Zones with mismatched water pressure requirements blow high-pressure heads while low-pressure ones dribble.
+Heads installed at the wrong height get buried in mulch and spray at shin level instead of turf level.
+Timers set to every-day schedules even in winter when Chandler's rainfall and cooler temps mean grass barely needs water.

-The cheap brackets from Home Depot last about 18 months.
+The cheap brackets from big-box stores last about 18 months.
 We don't use those.
-Brass fittings cost more upfront, but they don't corrode in our mineral-heavy water, and they last a decade without leaking.
+Brass fittings cost more upfront but don't corrode in our mineral-heavy water and last a decade without leaking.

 Why The Toolbox Pro Handles This Right

-Fifteen years running jobs across Phoenix's East Valley means I've installed systems in 85224, 85225, 85226, 85249 — the full Chandler zip code portfolio.
+Fifteen years running jobs across Phoenix's East Valley means I've installed systems in 85224, 85225, 85226, 85249 and every Chandler zip code.
 I've torn out bad installations and rebuilt them properly.
-I know which setups fail after two summers in Chandler's heat and which ones run for a decade without fuss.
+I know which setups fail after two summers in Chandler's heat and which ones run a decade without trouble.

 We show up on time.
-We finish in one day whenever possible.
-We walk you through the controller setup and leave the manual behind.
-If something springs a leak in the first month, we come back and fix it — no second invoice.
+We finish in one day when possible.
+We walk you through the controller setup and leave the manual.
+If something leaks in the first month, we fix it.
+No second invoice.

 Frequently Asked Questions